.png)

 About the Course

-A Master of Arts (MA) in Education is a graduate-level academic program that focuses on advanced topics in education theory, research, and practice.
+A Master’s in Education Minor in Ministry Diverse Education is a graduate-level academic program that focuses on advanced topics in education theory, research, and practice.
 This degree is designed for educators and individuals interested in pursuing leadership roles in the field of education.
 Here is an overview of what you can expect in a Master of Arts in Education program

 Core Curriculum:Educational Foundations: Courses in this area provide a broad understanding of the historical, philosophical, and sociological foundations of education.
 This includes exploring the purposes and goals of education and examining the role of education in society.